rochanshah15/HOTELEASE/README.md

 -Tools: JDBC, PL/pgSQL

 How to Run

-Clone the repository.
+1.Clone the repository.
-Set up the MySQL database with the provided schema.
+2.Set up the MySQL database with the provided schema.
-Configure the database connection in the application.
+3.Configure the database connection in the application.
-Run the application via a Java IDE or command line.
+4.Run the application via a Java IDE or command line.